itsaahsan/itsaahsan/README.md

 interviewing for remote AI Engineer and
 Software Engineering roles, but if you're reading this later, take that with a grain of timestamp.
-I'm finishing my undergrad in **Computer Science** through
+I'm pursuing my undergrad in **Computer Science** through
 [University of the People](https://www.uopeople.edu/), 4.0 GPA so far.
 Besides tech I'm into